Australian Specialty Coffee Beans – Fresh, Premium & Locally Roasted

 • Roast date — always buy beans roasted within the last 2–4 weeks.
 Freshness is the single biggest quality factor.

-• Origin information — specialty beans always list the country, region, farm, variety, and processing method.
-Vague labelling = lower quality.
+• Origin information — specialty beans list the country, region, farm, variety, and processing method.
+Vague labelling means lower quality.

-• Roast level — light roasts highlight origin flavours (floral, fruity, bright).
-Medium roasts balance complexity with approachability.
-Dark roasts are bolder with less origin character.
+• Roast level — light roasts highlight origin (floral, fruity, bright); medium roasts balance complexity and approachability; dark roasts are bolder with less origin character.

 • Processing method — washed (clean, bright), natural (fruity, sweet), honey (balanced).
 Each produces a noticeably different cup.